airbnb/javascript/README.md

   <a name="whitespace--newline-at-end"></a><a name="13.5"></a>
   - [13.5](#whitespace--newline-at-end) End files with a single newline character. eslint: [`eol-last`](https://github.com/eslint/eslint/blob/master/docs/rules/eol-last.md)

     > Why?
 Do you even POSIX?
-Many (most?) *nix utilities that process text files rely on all lines ending with a line break.
+Many *nix utilities that process text files rely on all lines ending with a line break.

     ```javascript
     // bad